-There’s no shortage of team collaboration frameworks, strategies, and tools out there.
+There’s no shortage of team collaboration tools and processes out there.
 Not surprising.
-Every organization needs to become more agile and move faster than ever in today’s competitive environment.
+Every organization needs to become more agile and move faster than ever in today’s environment.

 Huddle boards first gained widespread use in the healthcare industry.
 Teams would “huddle” together each day for a few minutes and determine their most important tasks, and then team members would go execute.
 The power of huddle boards lies in their visual simplicity.
 A simple Google image search reveals various home-grown approaches:

 Huddle boards resemble “Kanban” boards in that they help teams plot out different activities or ongoing project tasks, usually across different phases of their development.
 For example, a board might contain several columns organized by process step like things to do, things being done, and things completed.
 Or, you might simple create columns for process steps, like step 1, 2, 3, etc.

 Huddle boards don’t have to be organized around processes.
 They can also serve as living dashboards for teams and organization.
 Some huddle boards might contain daily or monthly goals, along with progress reports like graphs or pie charts.
 However they’re structured, their purpose is the same: instantly align people around a shared purpose to coordinate and accelerate action.